EDITION 1 - SINGAPORE - 19 May 2023 - 18 May 2024

 This 7-year-old crocodile is on a mission.
 She’s on a mission to show the world that not all crocodiles are interested in eating people, she much prefers the taste of fish!
-She is very thoughtful over her food, eating what is good for her river ecosystem as a whole and helping to give back as many nutrients as she can.
+She is very thoughtful when it comes to food, eating what is good for her river ecosystem and helping to give back as many nutrients as she can.
 She wishes that people could see this and stop killing her friends in fear.
 She hopes her message gets through soon, there’s only 100 left of them…

 The most endangered species of crocodile, the Philippine croc was once found all over the Philippines.
 Now it can only be found on a few islands and is in need of immediate conservation.
-They are freshwater and live on estuarine and coastal shores and swim in ponds, marshes, and small rivers.
+They live on estuarine and coastal shores and swim in freshwater ponds, marshes, and small rivers.
 Being cold-blooded, these crocodiles spend their days resting in the sun to warm themselves up.
-When they get too hot, they just open their mouths to release the heat.
-Loving the relaxing life, they also eat stones which help with buoyancy, allowing them to float across the surface of the water.
+When they get too hot, they open their mouths to release the heat.
+Loving the relaxing life, they also eat stones which help with buoyancy, weighing them down and allowing them to float across the surface of the water.

 Philippine crocodiles are very important for the health of their ecosystem.
-They mostly prey on sick fish as well as common fish, therefor removing unhealthy fish and keeping populations in check.
+They mostly prey on sick fish as well as common fish, therefore removing unhealthy fish and keeping populations in check.
 Their stool is also very nutritious for the fish, containing important chemicals.
 Their teeth are very special.
-They have between 66-68 which regularly fall out.
-But with each lost tooth there is a brand new one to take its place.
+They have between 66-68 which regularly fall out, however with each lost tooth there is a brand new one to take its place.

 Crocodiles lay eggs.
 The Philippine crocodile will lay up to 3 clutches of eggs each year with as many as 7-33 eggs in each clutch.
-The females will build a mounded nest made up of leaves, twigs, and soil or a hole nest to hide their eggs.
-When the eggs hatch, both parents take turns watching the nest, a trait not seen in other crocodile species.
-There is evidence that the eggs may be affected by temperature which could determine the sex of the baby.
+The females will dig a hole or build a mounded nest made up of leaves, twigs, and soil to hide their eggs.
+When the eggs hatch, both parents take turns watching the nest, a trait not recognised in other crocodile species.
+There is also evidence that the sex of it's baby may be affected by temperature of the egg.

-With an estimated population of just 100 individuals, the Philippine crocodile is considered to be the most threatened species of crocodile in the world.
-Despite its critically endangered status, not much is known about its ecology and its interaction with the other Philippine crocodile species, the saltwater crocodile, whose range it overlaps with.
+With an estimated population of just 100, the Philippine crocodile is considered to be the most threatened species of crocodile in the world.
+Despite its critically endangered status, not much is known about its ecology or relationship with other Philippine crocodile species, the "saltwater crocodile", whose range it overlaps with.
 Initially, the largest threat was commercial exploitation for meat, leather and hunting.
-However, today it is habitat destruction that is posing the largest threat to these animals.
-As humans expand and clear areas for their own purposes, the already small range of the crocodile is becoming smaller.
-They are also killed by local people who may feel threatened, particularly if they are near the territory of a saltwater crocodile that has been known to eat people.
+However, today it's habitat destruction that is posing the largest threat to these animals.
+As humans expand and clear areas for their own communities, the already small population of the crocodile is becoming smaller.
+They are then killed by local people who may feel threatened, particularly if they are near the territory of crocodile that has been known to eat people.